 The online journal, Rockvale Review, seeks poetry, short fiction, and creative nonfiction for Issue Eleven which will be published in November 2023.
 Send us your best writing that contains both boldness and vulnerability.
 Please pay attention to guidelines.
 This issue is unthemed.
 Submission fee is $3.00. www.rockvalereview.com/submissions.

 Palooka is an international literary magazine.
 For over a decade we’ve featured new, up-and-coming, and established writers, artists, and photographers from around the world.
 We’re open to diverse forms and styles and are always seeking unique chapbooks, fiction, poetry, nonfiction, artwork, photography, and graphic narratives.
 Submissions open year-round. palookamag.com

-Deadline: February 15, 2023
+Deadline: October 15, 2023

 Ours is a time of atomization and peripheral living.
 Societal pillars like education, marriage, parenthood, the nuclear family, organized religion, media and political affiliation do not mean what they did even a decade ago.
 Interim seeks creative nonfiction that measures individual experience against these shifting frameworks.
 How are our communities changing and why?
 How can we cope with such shifts?
 Which aspects of contemporary life should we resist or reinvent?
 Which should we seek to preserve?
 Most importantly: how can we reassemble?
 Memoir, personal essay, lyric essay, experimental/hybrid form, and literary journalism formats are welcomed. interimmagazine.submittable.com/submit.